-The following organizations are part of a national poetry coalition working together to promote the value poets bring to our culture and the important contribution poetry makes in the lives of people of all ages and backgrounds.
-All founding members are denoted with an asterisk.
+The Poetry Coalition is a national alliance of organizations dedicated to working together to promote the value poets bring to our culture and the important contribution poetry makes in the lives of people of all ages and backgrounds.
+(All founding members are denoted with an asterisk.)

 The Academy of American Poets, the nation's largest membership-based literary organization, was founded in 1934 to support American poets at all stages of their careers and to foster the appreciation of contemporary poetry.
 Home to poets.org, one of the most visited websites for poetry, the Academy is also responsible for Poem-a-Day, National Poetry Month, and an array of programs and educational resources.*

 The Alliance for Young Artists & Writers presents the Scholastic Art & Writing Awards and National Student Poets Program.
 The National Student Poets Program is a signature initiative which reflects the national imprimatur of the President's Committee on the Arts and the Humanities in advancing arts education, links the National Student Poets with audiences and resources through the Institute of Museum and Library Services' network of libraries and museums, and builds upon the Alliance for Young Artists & Writers' longstanding work with educators and creative teens through the prestigious Scholastic Art & Writing Awards, the largest scholarship and recognition program for creative youth.
 The program works in coordination with the Library of Congress and the U.S. Department of Education.*

 Established in 1991, AAWW is a national not-for-profit arts organization devoted to the creating, publishing, developing and disseminating of creative writing by Asian Americans.
 AAWW is building the Asian literary culture of tomorrow through our curatorial platform, which includes our New York events series and our online editorial initiatives.*